cicciovo/homebridge-samsung-airconditioner/README.md

-#Homebridge-samsung-airconditioner
+# Homebridge-samsung-airconditioner

-Samsung Airconditioenr plugin for [Homebridge]
+Samsung Airconditioner plugin for [Homebridge]

 This allows you to control your Samsung Airconditioner with HomeKit and Siri.

-THIS SCRIPT FOR NOW WORKS ONLY WITH THE AC WITH THE PORT NUMBER 8888 AND NOT WITH THE PORT 2878
+This plugin works only with air conditioners working on port 8888.
+If you have AC which works on port 2878, check this plugin instead: https://github.com/SebastianOsinski/HomebridgePluginSamsungAirConditioner

-##Installation
+## Installation
 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: sudo npm install -g homebridge-samsung-airconditioner
 3. To obtain a token run in a shell window the file Server8889.py: python Server8889.py